 LEAP starts from the position that ‘no two farmers are the same’ and seeks to deliver tailored approaches which help cocoa farmers work towards a living income, regardless of their starting position.

-This program was designed in consultation with farmers who provide cocoa to ECOOKIM and they will continue to be consulted to help guide the programme’s implementation, governance and learnings.
+This program was designed in consultation with farmers who provide cocoa to ECOOKIM and they will continue to be consulted to help guide the program’s implementation, governance and learnings.

 Our approach will seek to support changes within the ‘market-ecosystem’ within which farmers operate; meaning we’ll be supporting investments which open up long-term services and benefits in line with farmer needs, in place of one-off trainings.

-We’ll be sharing the lessons we learn on this page and elsewhere as we go, raising visibility of both the challenges confronted and evidence of success that can be scaled to other farming households over time.
+We’ll be sharing the lessons we learn, raising visibility of both the challenges confronted and evidence of success that can be scaled to other farming households over time.